roman-milk/roman-milk.github.io/teachers-confused-mind.md

  It was now about 4 pm and Josh directed her to the mall.
 Beth cringed when he told her where to go but had little choice.

  When they arrived Josh told Beth what he expected.
 "I want you to go into the mall and visit Victoria Secret and buy several thongs, and crotch less panties.
 Make sure they are very sexy.
 Josh then opened a bag from the adult store and pulled out a wireless egg.
 He checked to see if it worked and told her to insert it in her cunt.
-Report_Story #2